vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ---

-# Quiz time!
+# Question time!

 ^Notes:
 - There are lots of correct answers to this one and it would only let me put in 5.
 You all have great answers
-Question: What is a way people can operate your app (example: touch screen)
-Answers: touch screen, gestures, audio, switch
+Question: What is a way people can operate your app (example: touch screen) Some possible answers: touch screen, gestures, audio, switch

 ---